lilac/statex/readme.md

 ### Notes
 - The javascript runtime should be compatible to that in modern browsers, such that a **state machine** module can run cross platforms. *React native* is a good start for it.
-- The data store for **state** should be compatible to IndexedDB, so that they are accessible when running in browsers.
+- The data store engine for **state** is preferably compatible to IndexedDB, so that they are accessible when running in browsers.
 Good candidates of it are *LevelDB* and *RocksDB*.